napari/napari.github.io/fundamentals/shapes.md

 The input data to the shapes layer must be a list of NxD numpy array, with each array containing the coordinates of the N vertices in D dimensions that make up the shape.
 The ordering of these dimensions is the same as the ordering of the dimensions for image layers.
-This list of arrays array is always accessible through the `layer.data` property and will grow or shrink as new shapes are either added or deleted.
+This list of arrays is always accessible through the `layer.data` property and will grow or shrink as new shapes are either added or deleted.
 By storing data as a list of arrays it is possible for each shape to have a different number of vertices in it.
-This is very useful when drawing polygons or paths.
+This is especially useful when drawing polygons or paths.

 ## adding different shape types